This post is all about returning to work after maternity leave.

 When my daughter was born, I made her an email account.
 I write her little notes from time to time, send her funny videos or pictures of her, write her loving messages on each of her birthdays, and so on.
 On her 18th birthday, I’ll give her the password.
 It’s kind of like a digital baby book.
 And it’s a lot easier to remember to do that then it is to pull out a physical baby book and remember to write things down.

-I was really depressed about going back to work after maternity leave and this really helped me.
+I was really depressed about returning to work after maternity leave and this really helped me.
 Oftentimes during my lunch break, I’d go sit in my car, and just write her a message letting her know how much I love her, and how I’m missing her since coming back to work.
 I’d write about the funny or cute thing she did that morning, or what I have planned to do when I get home from work.
 (Even if it is just snuggling up on the couch together and watching tv.)

 It was a good outlet to feel like I was communicating with her, and I think it will be nice for her to see one day.
 She’ll see why I went back to work, and also just how much love I always had for her, from the very beginning.